Healthier Heart Challenge: Get Your Best Sleep

 Given the hectic pace of life that most of us experience, it’s also conceivable that one reason you may be having trouble falling asleep is that you may not be able to turn off all the unresolved issues of the day.
 A 2018 psychology study suggests that writing a to-do list before going to bed is a helpful habit that can calm your brain by alleviating these thoughts.
 It will help you to avoid “cycling through all the things you need to do,” by simply jotting those items down so you can rest assured they await your attention the next day.

 Challenge yourself to pick a few items off the sleep hygiene list when you are ready to tackle this habit and then keep adding more when you are ready and let’s get a good night’s sleep!
+Should sleep probems persist chronically, consult with a board-certified sleep expert.
+You may have ongoing health issues like sleep apnea interfering with sleep, especially if you are suffering with obesity.

 Next week: Dealing with Stress